karanransing/car_rental/README.md

 # car_rental
-this is car rental system where we try to implement the automatic process for handling the process
+this is car rental system where we will try to implement the automatic process for handling the process of car renting.